-Additionally, Megaforce has a robust supply chain that allows them to provide things beyond their own internal capabilities.
+Additionally, Megaforce has a robust supply chain that allows the company to provide things beyond its own internal capabilities.
 We visited some of their suppliers, including companies producing stamped metal parts with progressive dies, specialty electronics manufacturers, and aerospace machine shops.
 This gives us confidence that Megaforce is in a good position to produce or source the wide breadth of products we work on at SGW Designworks.

 Industrial Cooperation: Meetings with Governor Little and Taiwanese Officials